-The IRS is continuing its campaign, announced in June 2021, focusing on whether foreign investors participating in inbound (into the US) lending transactions are engaged in a US trade or business and are subject to US tax filing and payment obligations.
+The IRS also is continuing its campaign, announced in June 2021, focusing on whether foreign investors participating in "inbound" lending transactions were engaged in a US trade or business and generated ECI, subject to US tax filing and payment obligations.

-The IRS campaign may include continued focus on more typical strategies and structures with respect to loan origination, potentially including season-and-sell, offshore-adviser, tax-treaty-based and leveraged-blocker arrangements.
+The IRS campaign may include a continuing focus on more typical strategies with respect to loan origination, potentially including season and sell, offshore adviser, tax treaty-based, and leveraged blocker strategies.